Ayushmaansinghshekhawat2004/Text_Mining_Project-/README.md

 The project demonstrates how effective text mining techniques can convert unstructured textual data into valuable insights, enabling better decision-making and understanding of language-driven data.

-**Author**

-Ayushmaan Singh Shekhawat
-Developed as part of a Machine Learning and Natural Language Processing project on Text Mining.